mvysny/vaadin-on-kotlin/docs/gettingstartedjpa.md

 # Getting started with Vaadin-on-Kotlin

-This guide covers getting up and running with Vaadin On Kotlin (VoK).
+This guide covers getting up and running with Vaadin On Kotlin (VoK) with JPA.
+It is recommended to start with the [Getting Started Sql2o](gettingstarted.html) version since it's way simpler

 > **Note:** This tutorial is heavily inspired by the excellent [Ruby on Rails tutorial](http://guides.rubyonrails.org/getting_started.html).